Business Risks

 Countermeasures

-In addition, we have organized a “Group Information Security Committee” for the purpose of discussing specific measures related to information management and information security and sharing the latest information.
-Furthermore, we have conducted cyber talent development training aimed at improving the skills of security personnel in each group company, and are promoting the enhancement of the overall security level of our group.
+In addition, we have organized a “Group Information Security Committee” for the purpose of discussing specific measures related to information management and security and sharing the latest information.
+Furthermore, the group has conducted the development training of cyber human capital aimed at improving the skills of security personnel in each group company, and are promoting the enhancement of the overall security level of the group.

 Global Business Operations